 The statement of cash flows reports cash receipts, cash payments, and net changes in cash and cash equivalents from operations, noncapital financing, capital and related financing, and investing activities.

-The notes to the financial statements provide essential additional information.
+The notes to the basic financial statements provide additional information essential to understand the data provided in the financial statements fully.

 FINANCIAL HIGHLIGHTS

 Net Position